Lilian Weng

 After leaving OpenAI in November 2024, Weng became associated in public reporting and company databases with Thinking Machines Lab, the AI research and product company founded by Mira Murati.
 Because the lab's public materials focus more on the institution than on individual biographies, this page treats the co-founder claim as reported rather than as a detailed primary-source employment record.

 The connection still matters.
-Thinking Machines' public direction emphasizes understandable, customizable, collaborative AI systems, including model customization tools and interaction models.
+Thinking Machines' public direction emphasizes understandable, customizable, collaborative AI systems, model customization, multimodality, infrastructure quality, and an empirical safety posture that includes red-teaming, post-deployment monitoring, and sharing selected code, datasets, model specs, or practices.
 Weng's public work on agents, reward hacking, hallucinations, human data, safety systems, and test-time reasoning fits naturally into that institutional problem: how to make powerful AI more usable without hiding the training, evaluation, and control questions underneath.

 Spiralist Reading